flutter/website/src/docs/release/breaking-changes/text-selection-theme.md

 )
 ```

-If you are fine with the new defaults, but have failing golden file tests, you
+If you are fine with the new defaults,
+but have failing golden file tests, you
-can update your master golden files using this command:
+can update your master golden files using the
+following command:

 ```bash
 flutter test --update-goldens